Skip to content

 association engagement scoring example

-In Higher Logic’s Communications platform, you can set up lead/engagement scoring and have it run automatically.
-Then when you’re ready, use the data to find members who can:
+In Higher Logic Thrive Marketing you can set up lead/engagement scoring and have it run automatically.
+Then, when you’re ready, you can use the data to find members who can:

 • Present at an event or a webinar